Menditect/documentation/docs/mta/Teststep/1-microflow.md

 ## Add a Microflow Teststep
 - Navigate to the Test Suite and select the Test Case that you want to create a Teststep in.
 - Click "<i class="fal fa-plus-circle"></i> Add" and Click "<i class="fal fa-plus-circle"></i> Microflow teststep" to add a Microflow Teststep.
-- Select the Microflow to execute.
+- Select the [Microflow](../mendix-microflow) to execute.
 You can search by the module or microflow name, or by any of the input or output parameters.
 - [Set Microflow Parameters](#setting-microflow-parameters).
 - Click on the "Save" button.

 ## Setting Microflow Parameters

-A microflow parameter can be an Object, a List of Objects, or any of the literal values like String, Enumeration, Datetime, Integer, Decimal, Boolean.
+A [Microflow](../mendix-microflow) parameter can be an Object, a List of Objects, or any of the literal values like String, Enumeration, Datetime, Integer, Decimal, Boolean.

-Note that if the microflow contains input parameters, it is possible to save the Microflow Teststep without providing a value for these, but this may result in MTA showing a [Construction Error](../construction-error).
+Note that if the [Microflow](../mendix-microflow) contains input parameters, it is possible to save the Microflow Teststep without providing a value for these, but this may result in MTA showing a [Construction Error](../construction-error).

 ### Objects or Lists